Alytus: Culture

 Alytus hosted the Art Strike Biennial between 18 and 24 August 2009 in response to Vilnius becoming European Capital of Culture for 2009.
 This included a demonstration and a three sided football match.
 The universal indoor Alytus Arena hosted the Eurobasket 2011 Group C matches in Alytus.
 In 2010, Alytus was awarded the Honourable Plate of the European Council.

 Alytus has a museum dedicated to veterans of both the Afghan wars.

 In Alytus, several Bonsai exhibitions were held with participants from European and other countries, such as Japan and the United States.

 Alytus has hosted an annual Tomato tasting since 2007.
 Participants offer a wide variety of tomatoes and discuss the various factors which help produce a rich crop of the fruit.
 Alytus has an industrial company named Snaigė, which manufactures refrigerators.

+In 2025, Dainava Cinema (which was established in 1960) was reopened after extensive modernization and is one of the most visited places in Alytus.